barclays-cbdc-hackathon/barclays-cbdc/README.md

     .
 Open a new terminal and run: docker-compose -f docker-compose.yaml logs -f . to look at the log of the docker, and wait for the Corda logo to populate.

-#Install the cpb file into the network.
+#6 Install the cpb file into the network.
 corda-cli package install -n template-network template.cpb
 ```
+I had combined step 1 to 5 into an shell script called run.sh, you can simply call `sh ./run.sh` in your terminal and that will sequentially run step 1 to 5.

 You can always look at the status of the network by the command:
 ```
 corda-cli network status -n template-network